pathologicalengineering/HEXARCH/revision/README.md

 ![switchesrevision](switchesrevision.jpg)

 _this should all "fit" with some minimal work, and some rewiring/resoldering.
 I might also change some caps for electrolytic types while i'm in there._

+_also need to consider the oscilator "mute"/cutoffs. where it is now (after the output) it kinda... leaks? which is cool. moving the switch to the wiring of the potentiometer on each oscilator **should** cut it off "cleanly" but do i actually want that?_